appliedrelevance/epibus/doc/Epibus Architecture.md

 ## Key Concepts

-1. **ModbusDevice**: Represents a physical MODBUS TCP device with connection details and signal definitions
+1. **ModbusConnection**: Represents a physical MODBUS TCP device with connection details and signal definitions
-2. **ModbusSignal**: Defines a specific I/O point on a MODBUS device with addressing and type information
+2. **ModbusSignal**: Defines a specific I/O point on a Modbus Connection with addressing and type information
 3. **ModbusAction**: Links Frappe events to MODBUS operations through configurable server scripts
 4. **ServerScript**: Contains the Python code that defines the logic for how document events translate to MODBUS operations